-If you are concerned about the rice flour and arsenic, know that Jovial Foods sources the rice for its products from farms tested to have arsenic-free soil!
+Concerned about the rice flour and the risk of arsenic?
+Jovial Foods sources the rice for its products from farms tested to have arsenic-free soil!

-Here’s what Carla has to say about the various gluten free flour mixes she created … in her own words:
+Here’s what Carla has to say about the various gluten free flour mixes she created:

 Years ago, I began to question standard gluten free flour ratios after realizing they can contain nearly half their weight in added starch, even though gluten free grains have as much starch as wheat.
 Added starch creates a strange texture in bread that you’ve probably been frustrated with for years.
 Now, it’s possible to bake real bread without gluten, while benefiting from the inherent flavor, protein, and fiber of ancient grains.

-I was thrilled when Carla sent me a sample of each of her gluten free flour mixes to try as soon as they were ready!
+I was thrilled when Carla sent me a sample of each of her gluten free flour mixes to try!
 I immediately baked a pizza crust with the gluten free bread flour mix.
 It worked so well that the next day, I whipped up a batch of Belgian waffles for my family using the gluten free pastry flour mix.
-I used this waffle recipe … substituting the wheat flour with the gluten free flour mix 1:1
+I used this waffle recipe substituting the wheat flour with the gluten free flour mix 1:1

 Everyone loved the taste, texture, and flavor.
 The biggest surprise was that no one seemed to notice that the waffles and pizza were gluten free.
 When I revealed this later, they were all shocked and delighted!
-This has never happened before, and no doubt was because there was no extra starch added that changed the texture and clued them in that they were eating a wheat free and gluten free food.
+This has never happened before.
+No doubt the reason is from the lack of added starch.
+This changes the texture and clues them in that they are eating a wheat free and gluten free food.

-I encourage you to give these gluten free flour mixes from Jovial Foods a try if you’ve been frustrated with what is available at the store and attempting to make it yourself resulted in sub-par results, this is a great alternative!
+I encourage you to give these healthy gluten free flour mixes from Jovial Foods a try.
+If you’ve been frustrated with what is available at the store and attempting to make it yourself resulted in sub-par results, this is a great alternative!